Azure/mobile-services-dynamics-connector/MobileAppsCrm-preview/readme.md

 # Azure Mobile Apps PREVIEW Dynamics CRM Domain Manager and sample

 :exclamation: Use this repository to try out our new **preview service** that runs on Azure App Service. **There is no SLA for Azure Mobile Apps** and it is not currently recommended for production use.
-However, once Azure Mobile Apps is GA, we will encourage Mobile Services customers to migrate in order to take advantage of new features.
+Once Azure Mobile Apps is Generally Available, we will offer a seamless migration from Mobile Services to App Service so that you can take advantage of the new features.

-**For production apps, use the [Mobile Services Connector SDK](../MobileServicesCrm).**
+**For production apps, or apps expected to go to production within the next 3-6 months, use the [Mobile Services Connector SDK](../MobileServicesCrm).**

 If you have any questions on this SDK or Azure Mobile in general, [tweet @AzureMobile](https://twitter.com/AzureMobile) or post on the [MSDN forums](https://social.msdn.microsoft.com/forums/azure/en-US/home?forum=azuremobile).